hornos/shf3/README.md

     runprg -p general -g guide

 This command creates the scratch, copy inputs, run the application, moves back the results and deletes scratch directory.
+You can combine the two wrappers by setting `RUN="runprg -p general -g guide"` .

+## A Full Example
+Let me present a full example as well introduce guide kernels.
+In this example